acsone/acsoo/README.md

 ### acsoo init-project

-If only to show the canonical (project template)[acsoo/templates/project].
+If only to show the canonical [project template](acsoo/templates/project).

 ### acsoo freeze